alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 The local tourism agency that we chose in Cambodia and that exceeded our expectations is [Triple A Cambodia](https://tripleacambodia.com/).

-Make sure to pack a sun protection screen with a high SPF (at least 30) because the sun really is burning.
+Make sure to pack a sun protection cream with a high SPF (at least 30) because the sun really is burning.
 Also, an insect repellent is very useful, but you can find very good ones there (a lot better than the one we packed from home).

 To know more about the region, there were two books that we read: